marikgoldstein/video_interpolants/README.md

 - the location of the vqvae checkpoints
 - the location where you would like to save results

-Then, run main.py with appropriate args.
-This should call train.py and the train loop should start.

 For an example, see run.sh.
-YOu can
+You can

 Some DDP systems use